mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week2/03-Activation Functions/README.md

 If we simplify, this becomes w2, w1 times x plus w2, b1 plus b2.

-It turns out that if I were to set w as follows:
+It turns out that if I were to set $w$ as follows:

 $$w = w_{1}^{[2]} * w_{1}^{[1]}$$

-and set b as follows:
+and set $b$ as follows:

 $$b = w_{1}^{[2]} * b_{1}^{[1]} + b_{1}^{[2]}$$